keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 Let's make sure our dataset is following the format KerasCV expects.
 By using the `visualize_dataset()` function, you can visually verify that your data is in the format that KerasCV expects.
-If the bounding boxes are not visible, or are visible in the wrong locations that is a sign that your data is mis-formatted.
+If the bounding boxes are not visible or are visible in the wrong locations that is a sign that your data is mis-formatted.